Thursday, December 25, 2008

 finally and eternally perfected...

-So then, to become "BLESS-sed" is both the end Result of God's work in us, someday ("...He who began a good work in you will carry it on to completion..."), as well as the Means by which we are being changed as we journey through this life ("...that your love may abound may abound more and more in knowledge and depth of insight...")...
+So then, to become "BLESS-sed" is both the End of

+God's work in us, someday ("...He who began a good work in you will carry it on to completion..."), as well as the Means by which we are being changed as we journey through this life ("...that your love may abound more and more in knowledge and depth of insight...")...
 As we meditate on this startling distinction, then, notice how it helps us understand, in a whole new way, Jesus' famous exposition on becoming BLESS-sed, in the "Beatitudes" of Mathew 5: